rostislav-nikitin/coasyncpp/README.md

 }
 ```

-So such approach makes high-level algorithm more readable and as result more maintainable and bug free.
+So such an approach makes a high-level algorithm more readable and, as a result, more maintainable and bug-free.

-But of course this solution also not absolutely perfect and has some of the boilerplate code.
+But of course, this solution is also not perfect and has some boilerplate code.
 ```C++
 /// @brief  The function that represents a user callback. void ioReadCallback(Entity &entity, void *userData)